 Fins.
 That’s usually the first thing swimmers reach for when they want to improve the power in their kick.

-While swim fins do have a place, vertical kicking, I would argue, is better.
+While swimming fins do have a place, vertical kicking, I would argue, is better.
 For two reasons: you can increase load according to ability, and it more closely replicates the kick tempo you actually want.

 First, load: for newbie vertical kickers, you will have your hands out in front of you, sculling.
 As you get better and stronger, you will eventually progress to having your hands out of the water, and eventually, in a streamline.